babel/website/docs/core.md

 > Compat Note:
 >
 > In Babel 6, this method was synchronous and `transformFromAstSync` did not exist.
 For backward-compatibility, this function will behave synchronously if no callback is given.
-If you're starting with Babel 7 and need synchronous behavior, please use `transformFromAstSync` since this backward-compat will be dropped in Babel 8.
+If you're starting with Babel 7 and need synchronous behavior, please use `transformFromAstSync` since this backward-compatibility will be dropped in Babel 8.

 ## transformFromAstSync